* Application is currently closed *

-Online applications open in late August and close on December 15.
+Schedule: Online applications open in late August and close on Jan 6, 2023.

-Initial support may be for two or three years, or for a full six years, depending on the employer-sponsor.
-If the initial support is for the shorter period, it may be extended up to six years at the discretion of the employer.
+Duration: Initial support may be for two or three years, or for a full six years, depending on the employer-sponsor.
+Fellowship renewal will be reviewed in partnership with employer-sponsor on an annual basis.

-The charge to the employer for each student supported is $27,000 annually, of which $20,000 is the fellow's expense allowance and $7,000 is GFSD's fee to support its operations.
-The charge is subject to change at the discretion of the GFSD Board of Directors.
+Amount: The charge to the employer for each student supported is $27,000 annually, of which $20,000 is the fellow’s expense allowance and $7,000 is GFSD’s fee to support its operations.
+(The charge is subject to change at the discretion of the GFSD Board of Directors.)